PinsonJulien/EAFC-Web-Development-Exam-Project-Fullstack/README.md

 This repository is related to my Web Development Exam from my bachelor degree in Business Computing, 2nd year.
 You can consult the *scope statement* (in French) in the `scope.pdf` file at root.

+You can consult my personal documentation in `examen_projet_web.php` at root.

 This application is using **Angular 15** and **Laravel 9**, scaffolded as a **Rest api** using session based authentication.
 They both have their own repositories which are submodules of this one.

 ## Minimal requirements